yuksekyusuf/Recipe-App/README.md

 I focused on setting up a clear architecture that separates business logic from the UI, making each part easy to test and work with.
 Instead of using singletons, I applied a protocol-based approach to keep services like CacheService and the network service independent, so they can be easily tested on their own.
 I also used Swift’s concurrency tools, like Actor isolation in CacheService, to avoid race conditions and ensure safe, concurrent operations.

-## Time Spent

-I spent approximately **5 hours** on this project, allocated as follows:
-- **1.5 hours**: Setting up data models, view models, and network service layers.
-- **1.0 hour**: Implementing the view model for the main screen, including key methods for data handling and state management.
-- **1 hour**: Designing the UI and testing edge cases (e.g., empty data, malformed responses).
-- **30 minutes**: Implementing caching and image loading in a dedicated view model.
-- **30 minutes**: Implementing unit tests, primarily focused on the view models
-- **30 minutes**: Documentation, final testing, and minor UI adjustments.

 ## Trade-offs and Decisions